kimfetti/kimfetti.github.io/_drafts/2019-12-20-down-and-up.md

 ---
 layout: page-fullwidth
-title: "Down and Up: A Puzzle Illustrated with D3"
+title: "Down and Up: A Puzzle Illustrated with D3.js"
 subheadline: "Math Puzzles"
 meta_teaser: "Math puzzles elicit amusement and joy in some, but many others approach with absolute dread.
-Such trepidation is often unnecessary, however, because a simple visual--like the ones illustrated in this post--can lead you directly to a solution!"
+Such trepidation is often unnecessary, however, because a simple visual--like the ones illustrated in this post--may be all you need to find a solution!"
 teaser: "<em>Math puzzles elicit amusement and joy in some, but many others approach with absolute dread.
-Such trepidation is often unnecessary, however, because a simple visual--like the ones illustrated in this post--can lead you directly to a solution!</em>"
+Such trepidation is often unnecessary, however, because a simple visual--like the ones illustrated in this post--may be all you need to find a solution!</em>"

 header: